Why is My NBN Slow?

 If you still can't seem to figure out what's causing your NBN connection problems, you can always contact your service provider for help.
 They might be able to pinpoint the exact source of the issue and provide you with a solution accordingly.

-The interference can come from several sources, including electrical appliances, microwaves, cordless phones, and even baby monitors.
+This can include electrical appliances, microwaves, cordless phones, and even baby monitors.

 What you can do